Zylern/TGVid-Comp/README.md

 A Telegram Bot To Encode Videos Using FFMPEG.

-- `Queue` This bot has queue feature.
+- `Queue` - This bot has queue feature.
-- `Thumbnail` This bot has thumbnail feature.
+- `Thumbnail` - Send any image and it will be set as file thumbnail.
-- `OWNER` - Only those user can use the bot whose telegram id is in Variables.
+- `OWNER` - Only authorised user can use it.
-- `FFMPEG Code Change` - Change ffmpegcode through the bot itself do /help in bot for more info.
+- `FFMPEG Code Change` - Change ffmpegcode through the bot itself do /help in bot pm for more info.

 ## Deploy On